MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

    Sets defaults for toolsets that use the Microsoft compilers and target Windows.

 - $(VCTargetsPath)\\Microsoft.CppCommon.targets
-   This file defines the main parts of the native build process, and also imports these additional .targets files:
+   This file defines the main parts of the native build process, and also imports these additional targets files:

    - $(VCTargetsPath)\\Microsoft.CppBuild.targets
    - $(VCTargetsPath)\\Microsoft.BuildSteps.targets